camunda/camunda-docs/docs/self-managed/concepts/multi-tenancy.md

 [integrating an external tenant-managing component](../zeebe-deployment/zeebe-gateway/interceptors.md#implementing-a-tenant-providing-interceptor) in Zeebe, as the remaining Camunda 8 components don't support this setup.

+Additionally, as of 8.5.0, the REST API part of Zeebe does not support custom tenant-providing interceptors either.

 :::

 ## Unsupported features